 The Company is part of the Integrated Public Transportation System (Metropolitan Mobility Network).
-As of June 2021, Metro reached a ridership of 135.2 million passengers, with an average of 0.96 million workday trips.
+As of September 2021, Metro reached a ridership of 236.8 million passengers, with an average of 1.09 million workday trips.

 The risk related to Metro's passenger demand is mainly linked to the country's economic activity level, employment level and the quality of the surface passenger transportation service (buses); in fact, passenger transportation demand is a demand derived from other economic activities.
-Thus, as of June 2021, there was a decrease of 8.6 million trips, a negative variation of 6.0% compared to the same date in 2020.
-This is explained mainly as a result of Covid-19 and the measures implemented by the government to contain its spread, which began in March 2020.
+The demand for passenger transportation is derived from other economic activities.
+Thus, as of September 2021, there was an increase of 54.6 million trips, a positive variation of 29.9% compared to the same date in 2020.
+This is mainly explained by the effect of Covid-19 and the continuity of the measures implemented by the government to contain its spread and its relative moderation in recent months, which began in March 2020, and the easing of restrictions as a result of the implementation of the vaccination program and a decrease in the number of infections in recent months, which have allowed an increase in the number of passengers as of September 30, 2021 compared to the previous year.